shipshapecode/website-ember/blog/posts/ember-data-belongs-to-find-or-create.md

   - get or create
 date: '2018-10-8'
 slug: ember-data-belongs-to-find-or-create
-title: Find or Create with ember-data belongsTo 404
+title: Creating a Default Record When a belongsTo Request Errors
 ---

-## Find or Create with ember-data belongsTo 404
+## Creating a Default Record When a belongsTo Request Errors

 Today I had an interesting need in ember-data, which was to create an empty record, when the API returned a 404 for a `belongsTo`.
 Typically an `AdapterError` would be thrown,